- Today, many office spaces do not look like the traditional "cube farms" of the past.

 - Less personal

-"Unless you're aware of precisely where someone is sitting that day, it may be more difficult to locate them within the office space," said Masterson.
+"Unless you're aware of precisely where someone is sitting that day, it may be more difficult to locate them within the office space," Masterson said.

-Additionally, he said, you need to be conscious of the fact that it isn't your desk.
+Additionally, he said, you need to respect that it isn't your desk.
 That means no pictures of your family, friends or pets, and no food or other items stored in the drawers.